jl2/ga-sort-net/README.md

 # ga-sort-net
 ### _Jeremiah LaRocco <jeremiah_larocco@fastmail.com>_

-This is a project to do ... something.
+This is a project to use genetic algorithms to generate sorting networks.

 ## License